LayerZero-Labs/wrapped-asset-bridge/README.md

 2. Deploy `WrappedTokenBridge.sol` on the new EVM chain.
 3. Call `setTrustedRemoteAddress` in `WrappedTokenBridge` contract and in each `OriginalTokenBridge` contract.
 4. For each token you want to bridge (e.g., `USDC`, `WETH`, etc), deploy `WrappedERC20` contract on the new EVM chain.
 Make sure to set `decimals` in the `WrappedERC20` to the number of decimals used in the original token you want to bridge (e.g., `6` decimals for `USDC`, `18` decimals for `WETH`).
 If you want to add an additional functionality to the wrapped token, inherit it from `WrappedERC20` and add a custom logic to the derived contract.
-5. For each token you want to bridge, call `registerToken(address token)` function in `OriginalTokenBridge` and `registerToken(address localToken, uint16 remoteChainId, address remoteToken)` function in `WrappedTokenBridge`.
+5. For each token you want to bridge, call `registerToken(address token, uint8 sharedDecimals)` function in `OriginalTokenBridge` and `registerToken(address localToken, uint16 remoteChainId, address remoteToken)` function in `WrappedTokenBridge`.
 Each wrapped token can be mapped to multiple original tokens on different chains (e.g. `USDC` on the new chain is mapped to `USDC` on Ethereum and `USDC` on Avalanche).

 <br>